 Cumberland Academy of Georgia is a school that specializes in the needs of children with high functioning Autism, Asperger's, LD, ADD,and ADHD.

-Constraint-Induced Movement Therapy is an treatment approach for children with decreased use of one upper extremity (hemiparesis/hemiplegia) by constraining the unaffected arm with a cast.
+Constraint-Induced Movement Therapy (CIMT) is an intensive treatment approach for children with decreased use of one upper extremity (hemiparesis/hemiplegia) due to stroke, CP, or other neurological disorder.